Cybersecurity Certifications for Beginners

 If you’re looking for a certification to prove that you know what you’re doing, there are also plenty of options.

-Whether you’re a Kali Linux enthusiast who has been conducting white-hat hacking on your family members’ websites for years or have never set a mouse in a terminal before, there are options to meet your needs.
+Whether you’re a Kali Linux enthusiast who has been conducting white-hat hacking on your family members’ websites for years or has never set a mouse in a terminal before, there are options to meet your needs.

-This article will explore some of the cyber security certifications that can enable you to gain a foothold in this exciting and lucrative tech specialty.
+This article will explore some of the cybersecurity certifications that can enable you to gain a foothold in this exciting and lucrative tech specialty.

 The Self-Directed Approach